 Checking out your hormone levels is not just a health trend.
 A hormone test can help guide you toward making better lifestyle choices and getting in the best shape possible.
-Look to your team at ReBalance in New York City for a hormone imbalance test that addresses many of your concerns, ranging from thyroid issues affecting your weight to testosterone levels impacting your sex life.
+Look to your team at integrative clinic ReBalance in New York City for a hormone imbalance test that addresses many of your concerns, ranging from thyroid issues affecting your weight to testosterone levels impacting your sex life.

 - Remember when you were younger, feeling full of energy and looking forward to an evening at home with your partner, enjoying a good meal and a round of lovemaking?
 You can rekindle those joyful living experiences by getting a thyroid stimulating hormone test.
 There’s a team of integrative specialists in NYC waiting to fill you in on the latest hormone tests and treatments.